 Shop around, many dealership offer you alternative financing options.
 Make sure you investigate all options before you sign the dotted line!
 If you have additional questions don't hesitate to contact me.

-〉 Answered on Jul 23rd, 2007 by Becky Chernek, President and Founder at Chernek Consulting Inc.
+〉 Answered on Jul 23rd, 2007 by Rebecca Chernek, President and Founder at Chernek Consulting Inc.